raphamorim/react-ape/docs/contributing-how-to-contribute.md

 ## How to Contribute

-Contribute is always welcome on our project, so if you`re interesting on contribute with us: THANKS!
+Contribute is always welcome on our project, so if you're interesting on contribute with us: THANKS!

 Below we will describe how you can be part of our community.